northshorewc/ccr2018/ccr2018/docs/index.md

 Please note that lead and copper do not have a maximum contaminant level.
 Instead they have an action level (AL).
 To determine compliance with the Lead and Copper Rule, all results collected from monitoring event are arranged lowest to highest and the 90th percentile value is determined.
 If the 90th percentile value is at or below the AL, no additional action is required[^2].

 Please note that "level found" in this section is the 90th percentile value from the latest monitoring event.
-Of the 92 samples collected, 6 of them exceeded the action level.
+Of the 92 samples collected, 6 of the lead samples exceeded the action level of 15 ppb.

 | Substance |   MCLG   |    AL    |                      Level Found                       |                   Status                    | Sources of Contamination                                                                            |
 |:----------|:--------:|:--------:|:------------------------------------------------------:|:-------------------------------------------:|:----------------------------------------------------------------------------------------------------|